CENG501-Projects/CENG501-Spring2022/Project_Rabaia_Mutlu/Readme.md

 # 4. Conclusion

 In this study, values close to the original results were obtained.
+Since the difference is in the acceptable range, it can be said that the method has been applied successfully.
 However, all analyzes could not be performed due to the lack of time and the long duration of the analyzes.

 # 5. References